tanvirkhon/tanvirkhon/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Recent graduate of the Full-Stack Software Development Bootcamp at the University of Minnesota.
 - 💼 &nbsp; Currently looking for a role where I can make an impact.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Python and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Designing and creating websites as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>